 If you work hard and play hard, King West is the neighbourhood for you.
 Along with lots of condos, King West has one of the most active nightclubs and bar scenes in Toronto.
-The appeal to living in the King West area is the proximity to a slew of amazing restaurants, shops, clubs, and theatres.
+The appeal to living in a King West condo is the proximity to a slew of amazing restaurants, shops, clubs, and theatres.
 King West Village has the added cache of being the host neighbourhood for the Toronto International Film Festival (TIFF), which takes place annually in September.
 This festival attracts mega-stars to premiere screenings and creates a buzz throughout the whole city.
-The headquarters for the festival is the TIFF Bell Lightbox theatre at King and John Street, while its surrounded by glitzy, new condos that reflect the energetic, urban lifestyle enjoyed by residents of this neighbourhood.
+The headquarters for the festival is the TIFF Bell Lightbox theatre at King and John Street.
+It’s surrounded by glitzy King West condos for sale that reflect the energetic, urban lifestyle enjoyed by residents of this neighbourhood.

 Housing and Accommodations

 King West is one of the fastest growing neighbourhoods in Toronto.
 Many of the old industrial buildings from the 1800s and early 1900s have been converted into residential and commercial spaces.
 Residential hard loft buildings generally have red brick exteriors, large windows and refined architectural accents; many have features like concrete floors, exposed wood beams, and exposed brick.
-King West is known to have one of the best selections of condos in the city, many designed as soft lofts with lots of light and open spaces, high ceilings, and balconies.
-Some of these buildings also contain 2-storey loft condominium townhouses.
+King West is known to have one of the best selection of condos in the city, many designed as soft lofts with lots of light and open spaces, high ceilings, and balconies.
+Some of the King West condos for sale also contain 2-storey loft condominium townhouses.

 St Mary ELementary School